Azure RBAC and subscription roles, audited

 Do I need to install agents or grant broad access?

 No agents and no cloud service.
-Siemserva reads your tenant through Microsoft's APIs and runs on Windows or Mac.
+Senserva reads your tenant through Microsoft's APIs and runs on Windows or Mac.
 You can explore the whole product first on the free Advanced Microsoft 365 Security Simulator, with no access to your environment at all.

-Can I try Siemserva before I buy?
+Can I try Senserva before I buy?

 Yes.
 It supports multi-tenant and MSP fleets, with bulk tenant security audits and unified, client-ready reporting across many customers.

-Siemserva is built for AI from the ground up and also runs fully without it.
+Senserva is built for AI from the ground up and also runs fully without it.
 Turn it on for AI-enhanced reports and to run the product from Claude, or the AI of your choice, via our market-leading MCP.
 You bring your own model, so there is no AI markup, and the rich data model keeps calls and cost low.

-What customers say about Siemserva
+What customers say about Senserva

 "The Senserva team is great to work with, they are responsive and could find any data in Azure we needed."